 10. Plastic Bags

-A plastic bag is one of those simple necessities that you often don't think about until you really need it.
-Whether you want to stash dirty laundry or separate shoes from other items in your suitcase, you can use plastic bags ordered from the front desk.
+A plastic bag is one of those simple necessities that you often don’t think about until you really need it.
+Whether you want to stash dirty laundry or separate shoes from other items in your suitcase, you can order some plastic bags from the front desk for the road.

 11. Pens and Notepads

-If you love stationery and are enamored with the hotel's logo, don't forget to pick up a few extra pens and notepads.
-Most hotels leave at least a few of each of these items in the room for guests' use.
-Since these are marketing materials for the hotel, don't be shy about requesting a few extras upon checkout if you want to take home souvenirs or just need to cut back on your pen budget for the month.
+If you love stationery and are enamored by the hotel’s logo, don’t forget to pick up a few extra pens and notepads.
+Most hotels leave at least a few of each of these items in the room for guests’ use.
+Since these are marketing materials for the hotel, don’t be shy about requesting a few extras upon checkout if you want to take home souvenirs or just need to cut back on your pen budget for the month.

 12. Herbal Tea